frequency-chain/frequency/README.md

 [![Issues][issues-shield]][issues-url]
 [![Codecov][codecov-shield]][codecov-url]

-Frequency is a Polkadot parachain designed to run Decentralized Social Network Protocol (DSNP), but it could run other things.
+Frequency is a Polkadot parachain designed to run Decentralized Social Network Protocol (DSNP).
+It uses a Delegation Model, Capacity Staking Model, and Data Transaction Model to achieve the needed foundation for broadcast centric decentralized systems.

 # Table of Contents